Updated: May 9, 2022 by Jennifer Munsell

 Chomping Off…

-Knowing how to tell if an iguana is malke or female is fairly simple because they have such distinct physical differences once they are sexually mature.
-Always make sure to check in with your veterinarian if you are unsure of the sex.
+Iguanas are beautiful reptiles regardless of their sex.
+Learning how to tell if an iguana is male or female is fairly simple because they have such distinct physical differences once they are sexually mature.